 From the birds and the bees to the shrubs and the trees, we look after the local environment so you can enjoy getting out as much as staying in.

 Taking care of the local environment is a big deal for every one of our developments.
 We build our homes and communities in a way that takes into account the many plants, birds and other wildlife in the area.

-Being green is part of who we are and creates places in which you'll love to live.
+Being green is part of who we are and helping to create places in which you'll love to live.
 It all starts with our ecologists.
 They do a thorough study of the area and find out which features they should keep to encourage the local wildlife, such as hedgerows, trees and shrubs.

 Walking the dog or having a kickabout with the kids is all part of enjoying where you live.
-Having a healthy amount of green space is vital to bringing communities together, so we make sure that, on average, 27% of the land on our developments is developed into gardens and communal areas, in 2016 this equated to 521 hectares*.
+Having a healthy amount of green space is vital to bringing communities together, so we make sure that much of the land on our developments is developed into gardens and communal areas, in 2016 this equated to 521 hectares*.

 Your new home has been built with a sustainable future in mind.
 We make sure that all of our building materials are responsibly sourced and that we recycle 95% of our site waste*.